valeIT/valeIT.github.io/_posts/2012-04-06-gingerbread-almost-reaches-3.markdown

 author: Valentino Urbano
 ---

-After almost 6 months Gingerbread has [reached][0] the all time high of 3% of userbase!
+After almost 6 months Gingerbread has [reached][0] the all-time high of 3% of userbase!
 Impressive!

 iOs 5.1 has reached 12% two days after the release and two weeks after the release was already at 60%.

 As i [said before][1]:

-> That should sound as an alarm bell for Google, now the problem is getting too big.
+> That should sound like an alarm bell for Google, now the problem is getting too big.
 They should act quickly [...]
 >

-And times keep going on without any news from google on the matter.
+And times keep going on without any news from Google on the matter.

 It seems like they don't care at all.